 The GIPA Act restricts the IPC from disclosing any information to an applicant requesting a review or complainant where the agency claims there is an overriding public interest against disclosure and has decided not to release the information.
 This often includes personal information.

 The IPC stores personal information electronically as hard copy files.
 The IPC practices a ‘clean desk’ approach, which means hard copy case files are secured at the end of the day or when not in use.

 Sometimes, IPC staff members take files off-site in order to attend external reviews at the NCAT or the premises of other agencies.
 IPC staff members do not leave sensitive files unattended and do not let anyone else access them.
 Encrypted USB devices are used where possible.

 The IPC records details of each enquiry on electronic enquiry registers and stores electronic and hard copies of written enquiries.
 No one other than the IPC staff can access these registers.

-All of the IPC’s electronic information is stored securely with the shared DJ service provider.
-The system complies with the international standard of information security ISO/IEC 27001 as per the DJ’s Information Security Management System (ISMS) Policy.
+All of the IPC’s electronic information is stored securely with the DCS shared service provider.
+The system complies with the DCS’s Information Security Management System (ISMS) Policy.
 Under this policy:

 - IPC servers are backed up daily

 - IPC networks are secure and require individual logins and multifactor authentication

 - IPC staff do not give out passwords to anyone or let anyone else use their computer login